scanalesespinoza/battlebit-tower/README.md

-# ttot
+# bbtower
-The Tower of Twitch
+BattleBit Tower

 ## What is this?
-This is Forsaker agains The Tower of Twitch, the unique tower who is able to draw your destiny.
+This is Forsaker agains The BattleBit Tower, the unique tower who is able to draw your destiny.
-The Tower of Twitch, the place where the dreams come true, but only if you reach the top.
+BattleBit Tower, the place where the dreams come true, but only if you reach the top.

 ## Why?
 Because is tragic dying while recheing your dream, but is more tragic and sad be withness of that.